jayarruda/Replay-Media-Slider/README.md

 Provides consistent, platform-wide quality labels (such as HD, 4K, HDR) that can be displayed across all sections of Jellyfin, making it easier for users to identify the quality of their media at a glance.

 - #### Netflix-like Hover Video Previews
+Adds interactive video previews similar to Netflix: when hovering over an item, a short trailer or preview automatically plays, giving users a quick look at the content without opening the details page.

 - #### Newly Added Content & System Notifications Module
+Displays a dedicated module for newly added content (movies, series, or episodes) alongside system notifications (such as updates, alerts, or custom messages), ensuring users never miss important updates or fresh media.

 </summary>